 We must be satisfied that the persons listed in MLR2R5150 have met the requirements set out in the Regulations.
-The test involves checking internal and external information sources, at the time of registration, to establish that the person is fit and proper under the MLR 2007.
-If a person has been convicted of any of the offences listed under (a) below, or meets the criteria in (b) to (h) below, he/she is not a fit and proper person under the MLR 2007 and the application must be refused:
+The test involves checking internal and external information sources, at the time of registration, to establish that the person is fit and proper under the MLR 2017.

-A conviction for any of the offences listed above is to be disregarded if it is spent under the Rehabilitation of Offenders Act 1974.
+A conviction for any of the offences listed in part one is to be disregarded if it is spent under the Rehabilitation of Offenders Act 1974.